marsborox/EcostratRefactor/ReadMe.txt

 top buttons - 	 made into toggle group, made own class for SpeedButtons,-must redo this
 		 assigned per interface w implemented InitiateButton method

+Player		- there is a Player object w Player and PlayerStatsNew classes, this player stats has trash money,
+		follower and illegality variables and methods - must check if working

 Singleton 	- we have Singleton<T> class and SingletonPresistent<T> class (second inherits from first)
 		- implemented on MySceneManager(Perma),